 If you want your cover to survive from November to April, how you install it is just as important as the fabric you buy.

-1. Padding the Sharp Edges (The Chafing Threat): The sharp corners of your pontoon's aluminum fencing, the corners of your windshield, and the edges of your bimini frame are "stress points."
+The sharp corners of your pontoon's aluminum fencing, the corners of your windshield, and the edges of your bimini frame are "stress points."
 When a heavy snow load presses down, or the winter wind violently buffets the fabric, the cover will rub against these sharp edges.
 At -10°F, polyester becomes stiff and highly susceptible to chafing.

-2. The Tennis Ball Trick: If your support poles do not have wide mushroom caps, or if you are using an older support system, take a standard tennis ball, cut an "X" into the bottom, and jam it onto the top of the support pole.
+If your support poles do not have wide mushroom caps, or if you are using an older support system, take a standard tennis ball, cut an "X" into the bottom, and jam it onto the top of the support pole.
 This drastically increases the surface area pressing against the fabric, preventing the pole from punching through under a heavy snow load.

-3. Strapping to the Trailer, Not the Rails: Never secure your tie-down straps to the aluminum fencing of the pontoon.
+Never secure your tie-down straps to the aluminum fencing of the pontoon.
 Under a massive snow load, the tension will pull the fencing down, bending it.
 You must run the tie-down straps all the way down past the tubes and loop them under the heavy steel frame of the boat trailer.
 This anchors the cover to the strongest part of your rig and allows the cover to wrap tightly over the rub rail.

 One of the biggest mistakes Northern boaters make is attempting to pull their boat down the highway at 70 MPH in November with their heavy-duty winter cover installed.

-The Aerodynamic Trap: A winter cover is engineered to shed vertical loads (snow) from a stationary boat.
+A winter cover is engineered to shed vertical loads (snow) from a stationary boat.
 It is not necessarily designed to handle horizontal aerodynamic drag.
 At highway speeds, the immense air pressure hitting the front of the boat forces its way under the hem of the cover.

 This causes the cover to "balloon" violently upward.
-The lifting force is staggering—it can snap support poles, rip D-rings clean out of the fabric, and break your windshield.
+The lifting force is staggering, it can snap support poles, rip D-rings clean out of the fabric, and break your windshield.

-The Shredding Risk: If your cover is not specifically rated as "Trailerable," the high-frequency vibration and wind pressure will cause the fabric to whip against the aluminum rails.
+If your cover is not specifically rated as "Trailerable," the high-frequency vibration and wind pressure will cause the fabric to whip against the aluminum rails.
 Within just 50 miles of highway driving, you will find "friction burns" and large, shredded holes where the fabric has been worn straight through.

 If you must trailer the boat with the cover on, verify that the manufacturer rates it for highway speeds (like Oceansouth's 900D Atlas).
 You must also utilize a dedicated "trailering strap kit" that crisscrosses under the hull to prevent any lifting or ballooning.